cortexlabs/cortex/docs/clusters/aws/security.md

 ```

 It is possible to further restrict access by limiting access to particular resources (e.g. allowing access to only the bucket containing your models and the cortex bucket).

-### CLI

-In order to connect to the operator via the CLI, you must provide valid AWS credentials for any user with access to the account.
-No special permissions are required.
-The CLI can be configured using the `cortex env configure ENVIRONMENT_NAME` command (e.g. `cortex env configure aws`).

 ### Running `cortex cluster` commands from different IAM users